jenningsloy318/Docker-Cluster/Kubernetes/Deployment/Containerized/README.md

      ```

      This time we should change the value to ```new``` since  maybe the cluster info is lost, we can re-bootstrap it again.

+3. Setup a loadbalancer reverse-proxy 3 apiservers, expose only one apiserver endpoint to all cluster, other component(kubelet service) can talk to this loadbalancer eventually communitating to actual apiserver. and also setup a etcd-proxy to connect to etcd cluster also exposing one etcd endpoint, which used in calico to store all network info.
+   apiserver proxy is setup with tcp stream proxy, and etcd-proxy is stup with etcd software with ```proxy: 'on'```, don't forget the single quotation(```,```).
+I encontered failed without it.